charankumarreddy/CarND-PID-Control-Project/README.md

 3. **Integral (D) component**: Mathematically, the I component establishes linear relationship between the average value of problem over time.
 The effect of I component is in proportional to the average value of problem from the beginning of time to the current time step.

     Over time, the steering angle accrues errors due to systematic bias which could drive the car out of the track eventually, but not immediately.
 The integral component fixes this problem.
-As this component impacts the error over a period of time, the integral coefficient (Ki) should be carefully optimized in small steps as it has a large impact on the overall performance.
+As this component impacts the error over a period of time, the integral coefficient (Ki) should be carefully optimized in small steps as it has a large impact on the overall performance.Check the car simulator [here](hhttps://youtu.be/B0tgEnbmaDU)

     I component is given by the formula: αi = -Ki * ∑ error

         where, Ki is a tuning parameter known as the integral gain.
 The negative sign in the beginning signifies that I component is used to cancel the effect or average error, or in other words, reduce it.
 The I component is used to correct systemic bias.

+4. **PD Controller**:- In this step, a PD controller was used.
+The I component was still switched off by setting the value of Ki to zero.

+As seen, the car was able to stay on the track and drive successfully for most of the portion.
+However, it was observed that the car wouldn't stay in the center of the lane and often drift to the edges.
+This resulted in very sharp turns which is certainly not desirable in case a human was sitting inside the car.

+Check the video from [here](https://youtu.be/eBpEHj1A7JY)

+5. **PID Controller**

 ***PID formula***